PowVT/btc-dev-utils/README.md

    just kill-all
    ```

+### Note about UTXO Selection Strategies

+When generating a signed transaction, you have four options for selecting which UTXOs to spend.
+These strategies can result in different outcomes, especially if you have many UTXOs in your wallet.
+Here are the available strategies and some considerations for choosing the right one:

+1. **`branch-and-bound`**:
+   - **Description**: This strategy exhaustively searches for the optimal combination of UTXOs to minimize change.
+   - **Pros**: Can provide the most efficient use of UTXOs by finding the best combination.
+   - **Cons**: Computationally intensive and may be slow when dealing with a large number of UTXOs.

+2. **`fifo` (First In, First Out)**:
+   - **Description**: Selects the oldest UTXOs first.
+   - **Pros**: Simple and efficient; can help reduce the number of UTXOs over time.
+   - **Cons**: May result in larger transaction sizes if older UTXOs are small.

+3. **`largest-first`**:
+   - **Description**: Selects the largest UTXOs first.
+   - **Pros**: Results in smaller transaction payloads, potentially reducing transaction fees.
+   - **Cons**: May leave a large number of small UTXOs in your wallet, leading to inefficiencies later.

+4. **`smallest-first`**:
+   - **Description**: Selects the smallest UTXOs first.
+   - **Pros**: Helps consolidate many small UTXOs, which can be useful for cleanup.
+   - **Cons**: Leads to larger transaction sizes, increasing transaction fees.

+#### Choosing a Strategy

+When selecting a UTXO strategy, consider the following factors:

+- **Transaction Size and Fees**: Smaller UTXOs result in larger transaction data and higher fees, while larger UTXOs minimize transaction size and fees.
+- **Wallet Cleanup**: Using strategies like `smallest-first` can help clean up many small UTXOs.
+- **Performance**: The `branch-and-bound` strategy, while optimal, can be slow with many UTXOs.
+Simpler strategies like `fifo` and `largest-first` are faster.

+By carefully choosing your UTXO selection strategy, you can optimize your transactions for size, fees, or performance based on your specific needs.

 ### **Settings**

 The `settings.toml` file is a way to configure the Bitcoin network and the network credentials to use.
 If you choose to update the username and/or password be sure to update the justfile as well.